dimitryhoro-create/OrbitDocs/docs/introduction/index.md

 6. **Are there any specific resolution or aspect ratio requirements?**

-    No. Only general requirements for mobile games (portrait and/or landscape) and requirements
+    No. Only general requirements for mobile games (portrait and/or landscape).

 7. **Can we use external APIs for in-game functionalities like leaderboards or matchmaking?**